Brianne Jenner

-Brianne Alexandra Jenner (born May 4, 1991) is a Canadian professional ice hockey player and a member of Canada's national women's hockey team, currently affiliated with the Toronto chapter of the Professional Women's Hockey Players Association (PWHPA).
+Brianne Alexandra Jenner (born May 4, 1991) is a Canadian professional ice hockey player and captain for the Ottawa Charge of the Professional Women's Hockey League (PWHL) and a member of Canada women's national ice hockey team.

 She made her debut for Canada at the 2010 Four Nations Cup and won a gold medal.
-She was also a member of the Cornell Big Red women's ice hockey program.
+She played college hockey with the Cornell Big Red women's ice hockey program.

+Before signing in the PWHL, Jenner served on the board of directors of the Professional Women's Hockey Players Association (PWHPA) and currently serves on the executive committee of the Professional Women's Hockey League Players Association (PWHLPA).

 Playing career

 In high school, Jenner was the Appleby College hockey team captain.
-Jenner played junior hockey in the Provincial Women's Hockey League (PWHL) with the Stoney Creek Sabres.
+Jenner played junior hockey in the Provincial Women's Hockey League with the Stoney Creek Sabres.
 She was also the captain of Team Ontario Red at the 2008 National Women's Under-18 Championship.
 She scored the game-winning goal in double overtime of the gold medal game.

 Cornell

 On October 29 and 30, 2010, Jenner played a role in both victories for the Cornell Big Red ice hockey team.
 On October 29, she had three assists at Quinnipiac.
 The following day, she scored a pair of goals and added an assist at Princeton.

 During three games from February 7 to February 11, 2012, Jenner led her team with eight points.
 Versus nationally ranked Mercyhurst, Jenner had a goal and an assist in a February 7 victory over Mercyhurst.
 In a 5–0 shutout win over the Brown Bears (on February 10), Jenner garnered two assists from two goals.
 On February 11, Jenner scored the game-winning goal versus the Yale Bulldogs that clinched the ECAC Hockey regular-season championship.
 In addition, she scored another goal, earning her 30th assist of the season.